RHIT-CSSE/csse304/Homework/Assignment_16/Readme.md

 https://rose-hulman.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=94797972-3c2d-4a3c-9d12-b04c012e945b

 Your challenge is to generalize that form to arbitrary letrecs.
+I've includes unit test for a y2 combinator that should be a mostly straightforward expansion of what I gave you and the advanced-letrec syntax that can generate y combinators of any needed size.

+Of course don't use letrec or named let or any unusual racket features in your solution.

 It is tricky to do.
 How tricky?
 Let me put it this way: if you do it, don't just take your 1 point.
 Come by my office and show me your solution.
 I will reward you with a card that says you are a cool person.